Looe Island Guided Walk photo by Jon Ross

 Spring visits offer the opportunity to witness seabirds breeding along the dramatic coast.
 Indeed the island holds the largest breeding colony of great black-backed gulls in Cornwall.
 With a wingspan of around 1.5m you are sure to be impressed by these magnificent birds.
 Spring also brings wonderful displays of flowers such as the starry white flowers of wild garlic with its strongly scented leaves and on the cliffs dainty white blooms of sea campion.

 Those booked on a summer walk can expect the nature reserve to be alive with insects.
 In particular visitors are likely to spot one of around 15 different types of butterflies regularly recorded fluttering around on the Island.
 A favourite is the boldly coloured, red, black and white red admiral usually seen feeding near nettles or on buddleia bushes in the gardens.
 Your guided walk with the warden includes a tour of the self-sufficiency fruit and vegetable plots and later in the year you’ll be able to see a wide range of produce from the more unusual grapes and globe artichokes through to more traditional crops of radish and raspberries.

-All will be afternoon events and aproximately £25 per person.
-In addition to the standard walks we also hope to have two other speciality guided walks, one focusing on Birds and the other History.
+All are afternoon events and cost £25 per person.
+In addition to the standard walks we also have two other speciality guided walks, one focusing on Birds and the other History.

 Dates for 2017 walks:

 Sat 8th April